Quiza12/pathtopeace/interviews.md

 I sit down with someone to discuss their mental health.

-The aim is to establish the issues, and providing, in reflection:
+The aim is to establish the issues and providing, in reflection:

 + Advice
 + Revelations